Free Money for College – Grants and Scholarships

 I would recommend applying to 6 to 10 scholarships that match your profile.
 Deadlines are often as early as December, and some are open for applications through April of the student’s senior year.

-Keep your expectations realistic and understand that over 80% of the scholarships awarded are from the colleges and universities themselves.
+Keep your expectations realistic and understand that over 80% of the scholarships awarded are from colleges and universities.

 Something you may not know…

-If you are a need-based candidate, your private scholarships can have an impact on the amount of financial aid you receive from your college.
+If you are a need-based candidate, your private scholarships can impact the financial aid you receive from your college.
 Private scholarships will reduce your need-based aid from the institution.
-Sometimes the gift aid or grant amount is reduced by the amount of the private scholarship, and sometimes the school will reduce your work-study and/or need-based federal loans.
+Sometimes, the gift aid or grant amount is reduced by the amount of the private scholarship, and sometimes, the school will reduce your work-study and/or need-based federal loans.
 This practice is called scholarship displacement.
 It depends on the school.
-Reducing your loan amount is the ideal situation because you are replacing free money with money that you would need to pay back!
+Reducing your loan amount is ideal because you are replacing free money with money you would need to pay back!

 Report all private scholarships to your financial aid office to avoid having to pay the money back to the institution later.
 You can read more about scholarship displacement here.